bbatsov/projectile/doc/installation.md

 ### Emacs Prelude

-Projectile is naturally part of the
+Projectile is bundled with
 [Emacs Prelude](https://github.com/bbatsov/prelude).
-If you're a Prelude user - Projectile is already properly configured and ready for action.
+If you're a Prelude user, Projectile is already properly configured and ready for action.